Pywr-DRB/Pywr-DRB/_sources/DRB/drb_hydrology.md

 The Delaware River Basin is home to several large reservoirs that play a critical role in managing the Basin's water resources.
 These reservoirs are used for a variety of purposes including water supply, flood control, and power generation, and they are located throughout the Basin.

-The Pywr-DRB model simulates streamflow across the reservoirs throughout the Basin, and attempts to capture their impact on the downstream streamflow conditions.

 ```{figure} ../images/drb_reservoir_schematic.png
 :name: drb-reservoir-schematic
 :scale: 45%